rajendrasnagar/Generic-Tabset/README.md

-This is an Aura based Component to generic tabset dynamically using declarations stored in Custom Metadata types.
+This is an Aura based Component to generate tabset declaratively using Custom metadata types.
+Go ahead and install the package in your org to play with it.

 # ED Diagram